wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/medtech-iot/includes/data.md

 ## IoT data normalization and transformation

-Transforming data from any device (medical device, wearables, sensors) to FHIR is possible with the medtech service from Azure Health Data Services.
+Transforming data from any device (medical device, wearables, sensors) to FHIR is possible with the MedTech service from Azure Health Data Services.
 The following example shows the typical steps for data transfer from an IoT device to healthcare applications.

 > [!div class="mx-imgBorder"]
 > [![Diagram of the path from device data to normalized data to FHIR observation resource to using it in your healthcare applications.](../media/data-flow.png)](../media/data-flow.png#lightbox)